Willcox-Research-Group/rom-operator-inference-Python3/README.md

 <!-- These steps comprise what is called the _offline phase_ in the literature, since they can all be done before the resulting ROM is simulated. -->

-This package focuses on step 3, constructing the ROM given the snapshot data and low-rank basis from steps 1 and 2, respectively.
+This package focuses on step 3, constructing the ROM given the snapshot data and the low-rank basis from steps 1 and 2, respectively.

 Let _X_ be the _n_ x _k_ matrix whose _k_ columns are snapshots of length _n_ (step 1), and let _V_<sub>_r_</sub> be an orthonormal _n_ x _r_ matrix representation for an _r_-dimensional subspace (step 2).
 For example, a common choice for _V_<sub>_r_</sub> is the POD Basis of rank _r_, the matrix comprised of the first _r_ singular vectors of _X_.